Speech Analysis – Linear Predictive Coding (LPC) vs. The Cepstrum

 A natural or base 10 logarithm is typically used for most applications but in principle any base may be used.
 The logarithm is a significant component to the whole operation, since we now have a linear combination in the frequency domain!
 See below.

-Analyzing Figure 1, notice that both linear prediction (blue) and the cepstrum (red) model the original spectrum (green) reasonably well.
+Analyzing the above, notice that both linear prediction (blue) and the cepstrum (red) model the original spectrum (green) reasonably well.
 However, upon closer examination, notice that the Cepstral spectral envelope has produced some detail in the minima (between the peaks around the 2KHz region), which the linear prediction spectral envelope has failed to do.
 This is as expected, because in Cepstral deconvolution, no assumptions have been made concerning an all-pole model.
 Therefore, the processed frame of voiced speech contains a mixture of both poles and zeros, which can be better represented with the Cepstrum rather than the industry standard linear prediction technique.